Online Engineering Programs Home

 Typical Courses – Mechanical Engineering Master’s Programs

-Many master’s degree programs require core coursework in four-to-six areas to help students build advanced knowledge.
+Many master’s degree programs require core coursework in four to six areas to help students build advanced knowledge.
 Examples of these core classes include:

 • Material Issues in Mechanical Design